robey/wibble/docs/contexts.md

 So this is more fuel for the argument that wibble's compiler should be a library just as much as its runtime.
 And the runtime must be able to take a raw text file, parse it, compile it, and then run it.
 I don't know if it makes sense to create an output format for parsed-but-uncompiled code, but it definitely makes sense to create a format for LLVM bitcode with the original source attached.

+# swift

+santa clara, ca -- 4 jun 2014

+Apple just released Swift, a closed-source language to replace Objective-C on iOS devices.
+It's obviously pretty relevant to wibble:

+- They use "->" to declare function return types, so they can't use it for anonymous functions.
+Instead they have an awkward-looking "<args> in <code>" syntax.

+- They use "?" for the optional type, so that's obviously not a unique idea.

+- They use "$0", "$1", and so on for placeholder fields in an anonymous function, like "reduce { $0 + $1 }".
+This is a great idea and I should totally steal it.

+- I just saw "func sumVec<A, N: Num where N.N == A>" in an example, meaning they probably came up with "where" independently, too.
+That's somewhat validating.
+I think in the current wibble drafts, that would look like "def sumVec($A, $N) where { $N is Num; $A is N.N }".

+# bartlett GC

+san francisco, ca -- 13 jun 2014

+This sounds like a good default GC: The "Bartlett method" doesn't attempt to parse the thread stacks, but just pulls out anything that "looks like" a pointer, from the stacks and registers.
+The ones that point to objects are roots, but the pages referred to by any pointer-like things are treated as "pinned" and no objects on them are moved or collected.

+The advantage is that all of the tricky stack-manipulation can go away.
+LLVM no longer has to be forced to stuff new object references into any stack -- a new object can be referred to only by a register, and that's okay.
+References in native C code are equally fine.
+Objects found by tracing can be collected normally.

+I think the page pinning relies on stop-the-world GC, so it may not make sense here.
+(Pointers inside the pinned objects would need to be updated no matter what, and if threads are still running, they may be picking up new references to pin.)
+It may be possible to merge this with the sneaky page-unmapping of G4.